Gealach Úr

 Main Offering/Sacrifice

-(Give an offering to The Three accompanied with your own prayer, praise, song, or blessings.
+(Give an offering to The Three hosts accompanied with your own prayer, praise, song, or blessings.
 You may wish to say something like:)

 To the Ever-Living Three